ORCID/orcid-api-tutorial/docs/collect.md

 ###Create an authorization URL
-To kick off the OAuth process, we'll need to create an special authorization URL that sends users to an ORCID sign-in screen.
+To kick off the OAuth process, we'll need to create a special authorization URL that sends users to an ORCID sign-in screen.
 This URL consists of **Authorization endpoint**, plus **Parameters** that identify your organization and the permissions you want to request.

 **Authorization endpoint (Sandbox)**